 When a building is set to be demolished, the first step is to completely empty the building, which often results in furniture going straight to a landfill.
-Over the course of 6 months, 86 clinicians, administrators, researchers, and technicians used Rheaply to divert 19,000 pounds of furniture waste from the landfill to other buildings within the Rush system.
+Over the first 6 months, 86 clinicians, administrators, researchers, and technicians used Rheaply to divert 19,000 pounds of furniture waste from the landfill to other buildings within the RUSH system.
 The weight of diverted resources is roughly 38 dumpsters, 6 Honda Civics, or half of an entire mobile home – all saved from landfill.

-Through data reporting by Rheaply, Rush was able to notice that office chairs, small desks and small storage solutions were the most sought-after items claimed on the platform.
-The Rush Environmental Sustainability team is working on trying to capture items that fall under those categories and that are in good condition which would otherwise be thrown away for storage in a small “Reuse Warehouse” in the Atrium Building sub-basement.
-Rush’s team plans on posting those items to Rheaply in the hopes that there will always be a stock of these, available in real-time on the Rheaply Resource Exchange platform for staff members to share and request assets at their leisure.
+Through data reporting by Rheaply, RUSH was able to notice that office chairs, small desks and small storage solutions were the most sought-after items claimed on the platform.
+The RUSH Environmental Sustainability team is capturing items that fall under those categories and that are in good condition which would otherwise be thrown away for storage in a small “Reuse Warehouse” in the Atrium Building sub-basement.
+RUSH’s team plans on posting those items to Rheaply in the hopes that there will always be a stock of these, available in real-time on the Rheaply Resource Exchange platform for staff members to share and request assets at their leisure.

 Start your reuse journey